QAU Ranks No 1 In Pakistan, 461 Globally By US World Ranking - UrduPoint

 QAU Ranks No 1 In Pakistan, 461 Globally By US World Ranking

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Apr, 2022 ) :Quaid I Azam University (QAU) Islamabad has been Ranked No 1 in Pakistan and Globally ranked 461 by new US World Ranking 2022.
+ISLAMABAD, Apr 6 (UrduPoint / Pakistan Point News - 6th Apr, 2022 ) :Quaid i Azam University (QAU) Islamabad has been ranked No. 1 in Pakistan and globally ranked 461 by new US World Ranking 2022.

-According to US World Ranking on Tuesday, as many as 21 Pakistani universities have featured in the Best Global Universities for 2022 published by US news and World Report, a Washington-based ranking guide.
+According to the latest US World Ranking, as many as 21 Pakistani universities have featured in the Best Global Universities for 2022 published by US news and World Report, a Washington-based ranking guide.

 As per ranking details, Quaid-i-Azam University (QAU) leads the chart among Pakistani universities on the list.
-QAU is followed by Aga Khan University and COMSATS University Islamabad.
+QAU is followed by Agha Khan University and COMSATS University Islamabad.

 Vice Chancellor QAU Prof Dr. Muhammad Ali Shah congratulated the entire faculty, students, staff , alumni for achieving this success.

-It is worth mentioning here that QAU is only Pakistani university ranked top by all international ranking agencies Times World Ranking, QS ranking and Times world ranking.
+It is worth mentioning here that QAU is only Pakistani university ranked as top university by all international ranking agencies Times World Ranking, QS ranking and Times world ranking.